arnoldjulian/Replacing-neural-networks-by-optimal-analytical-predictors-for-the-detection-of-phase-transitions/README.md

 contains code to identify phase transitions from data using supervised learning, learning by confusion, or the prediction-based method, using the optimal analytical expressions or neural networks.
 We provide exemplary code for

-* the prototypical probability distributions discussed in our paper (case 1, 2, and 3), see [the file](./continuously-updated-control/Control.jl),
+* the prototypical probability distributions discussed in our paper, see [the folder](./examples/prototypical_distr/),

-* the symmetry-breaking phase transition in the two-dimensional square lattice ferromagnetic Ising model (of size 10 x 10 and 60 x 60), see [the file](./continuously-updated-control/Control.jl),
+* the symmetry-breaking phase transition in the two-dimensional square lattice ferromagnetic Ising model (of size 10 x 10 and 60 x 60), see [the folder](./examples/ising/),

-* and the many-body localization phase transition in the Bose-Hubbard chain, see [the file](./piecewise-constant-control/Control.jl).
+* and the many-body localization phase transition in the Bose-Hubbard chain (of length 6 and 8), see [the folder](./examples/mbl_bose_hubbard/).

 Other physical systems can be analyzed in the same fashion by encoding the corresponding probability distributions.

 ### How to run / prerequisites:

 - install [julia](https://julialang.org/downloads/)
-- individual files can be executed by calling, e.g., `julia ising_opt.jl`
+- individual files can be executed by calling, e.g., `julia main_ising_opt.jl`
 - output data/figures are stored in the associated data/figures folder.

 ## Authors: